Types of Funds

-A Donor Advised Fund (DAF) is a giving vehicle that provides the donor with immediate tax benefits and allows them to support the charities they care about through grant recommendations.
-Individuals, corporations, families, or committees who establish a DAF advise our staff throughout the year on their desired grantmaking.
-Donor advised funds are a low-cost, flexible giving vehicle that is easy to establish.
+A Donor-Advised Fund (DAF) is a giving vehicle that provides the donor with immediate tax benefits and allows them to support the charities they care about through grant recommendations.
+Individuals, families, companies, or other entities who establish a DAF, advise our staff throughout the year on their desired grantmaking to IRS-qualified 501(c)(3) public charities.
+Donor-advised funds are a low-cost, flexible giving vehicle that is easy to establish.

 Some benefits of the Community Foundation handling the management of the DAF is that it offers administrative convenience; the donor has the opportunity to name the fund after themselves or in honor of someone else; donors can give anonymously; and there is also no annual minimum distribution requirements.

-With a donor advised fund, the donor gives assets to the Grand Rapids Area Community Foundation, who will steward the fund.
+With a donor-advised fund, the donor gives assets to the Grand Rapids Area Community Foundation, with immediate tax benefits, and the Foundation will steward the fund.
 The donor evaluates and recommends grantees/nonprofits with the assistance of the Community Foundation.
 Once the grantee/nonprofit is decided on, the Community Foundation distributes the grants from the fund to the eligible grantee/nonprofit.

 If you would like to have more information about donor advised funds, please call us at 218-999-9100.